Updated on: 11/13/2019

 In Washington D.C., experts estimate that the number of bicyclists increased by approximately 175 percent between 2004 and 2011.
 However, the city’s bicycle infrastructure nearly tripled during the same time frame.
 The fact that the city significantly improved and grew its bicycling network provides a much safer environment for bicyclists.

-“Our culture is beginning to move away from driving and toward healthier and greener modes of transportations,” says Jonathan Adkins of the Governors Highway Safety Association.
+“Our culture is beginning to move away from driving and toward healthier and greener modes of transportation,” says Jonathan Adkins of the Governors Highway Safety Association.
 “We need to be able to accommodate all these forms of transportation safely.”

 The NHTSA says it is actively working to determine any possible factors that may have contributed to the increase in deaths from bicycle accidents and semi truck accidents.